foundersandcoders/ws-software-design-js/README.md

 Now for each component of your app:
 * determine how you break down it's responsibilities into functions
 * determine the interface it will present to the rest of the app
+* determine the dependencies it has, and how it will access them

 If it helps you to think, you can write some (pseudo-)code.
 But throw it away afterwards!